opensandiego/sd-smart-streetlight-tools/README.md

    d.
 Now you're ready to query the streetlights database!

-## Resources for working with the data
+## Other resources for working with the data
 * **Time** - if you want to download data from a specific timeframe, you have to specify the start and end times (`startTime` and `endTime`) in milliseconds since January 1, 1970 00:00:00 UTC.
 You can use [this website to convert back and forth](https://currentmillis.com/).
 * **Location** - if you want to limit your search to a geographic location, you have to enter boundary box information in latitude and longitude (`bbox`).
 The default `bbox` set in the environment variables list is -90:-180,90:180, which is the entire world. (*We need resources for ways to get that information.
 [Here's one](https://gps-coordinates.org/coordinate-converter.php), but you need to have a specific address*)